You’ve worked hard to build up your super, so keeping your super safe is important to us at Rest.

 Regularly checking transactions in your account is a great way to help you spot any unusual activity sooner.
 Things to look out for include your super balance, employer contributions, and insurance cover.

-If you’re worried about the security of receiving paper mail to your letterbox, you can choose to receive digital communications through your email.
+Ensure you stay up to date with all correspondence from your fund.
+If you’re worried about the security of receiving paper mail in your physical letterbox, you can choose to receive digital communications through your email.
 Not sure how?
-Contact us and we can help
+Contact us and we can help.

 Super scams to watch out for

-According to ASIC’s MoneySmart website, a few common scams that you should be aware of are:
+According to ASIC’s MoneySmart website, here are a few common scams that you should be aware of:

 Opening a self-managed super fund

-Scammers might contact you to suggest you start a self-managed super fund (SMSF) to “take control” of your super.
+Scammers might try to convince you to start a self-managed super fund (SMSF), falsely claiming it will help you take control of your super.
 The aim of this scam will be to get you to hand over your personal details and/or transfer your super balance to them.
+They may do this by:

-• Offer investment in high-return schemes that don't exist.
+offering investment in high-return schemes that don't exist

-• Show fake investment returns through bogus apps or software.
+showing fake investment returns through bogus apps or software

-• Claim they'll handle everything, so you don't need to consult anyone else.
+claiming they'll handle everything, so you don't need to consult anyone else

-• Suggest putting your super into riskier investments, like cryptocurrency.
+suggesting that you put your super into riskier investments, like cryptocurrency

-Remember to be cautious about any “organisation” contacting you out of the blue for personal details or for you to transfer your super balance.
+Be cautious about anyone contacting you out of the blue for personal details or for you to transfer your super balance.
 If it seems too good to be true, it often is.

 Early access of super scams

-A scammer may try to “help” you access your super early.
+A scammer may try to convince you that they're trying to “help” you access your super early, but this is likely illegal and puts your super at risk.
 They’ll often try and do so through ways that do not satisfy a condition of release.
-This may look like:
+This type of scam may look like:

-• A cold call offering you help to access your super early, or another type of “assistance” that requires you to provide your details over the phone.
+a cold call falsely offering you help to access your super early, or another type of “assistance” that asks for your details over the phone

 Phishing scams